 ABSTRACT

-Accessing the internet is crucial for all age groups in the current scenario.
+Internet Access is crucial for all age groups in the current scenario.
 However, for teens and younger ones, there is the requirement of monitoring what they are accessing and what they are exposed to, on the internet.
 Because there seems infinitive inappropriate stuff like violence, self-harming, etc.

-Various Android, as well as iOS apps, are made to facilitate Parents regarding the monitoring of Kids.
-Apart from these apps, Android and Apple themselves have provided built-in features for Parental Control.
-However the targeted group doesn't seem much interested in using such apps and features.
-A Bunch of researches has been conducted to find out the reasons behind this gap of being aware of the apps but still considering these useless.
+Both Android and iOS play-store have parental control apps and Apart from these apps, Android and Apple themselves have provided built-in features for Parental Control.
+However the targeted group (parents) doesn't seem much interested in using such apps and features.
+Several researches have been conducted to find out the reasons behind this gap of being aware of the apps but still considering these useless.

 Following is the work that we have done to find out the causes behind the scenario discussed above.
-It consists of a questioning session and an experiment regarding the support provided by the Android app Norton Family.
+It consists of a questioning session and an experiment about an Android app for parental control, Norton Family.
 Based on the results of the evaluation, the conclusion is included along with some recommendations.

 KEYWORDS